joshuatvernon/cbf/README.md

                     command: "echo hello world >> british.txt"
 ```

-Scripts are easy to build and follow simple rules:
+PYR scripts are easy to build and follow simple rules:
 1. The first tag in a script serves as the scripts name
 2. `options` tags are used to store lists of more `options` or `command`'s
 3. `command` tags are used to store a string containing a shell command
 4. `message` tags are used to store messages that are printed to stdout when an option or command is selected
 5. `directory` tags are used to set where a command should be ran.
-When a command is ran, __pyr__ recursively searches for the most recent `directory` tag to `cd` into
+When a command is ran, __PYR__ recursively searches for the commands set directory or closest set parent `directory` tag

-#### Local PYR file
+### Local PYR file

-Add and commit a `pyr.yml` to your project so developers can run `pyr` or `pyr -D` to run shared commands.
+Commit a `pyr.yml` to your repository and developers can run `pyr` or `pyr -D` to run shared commands.

 ### Commands